orstavik/JoiEvents/docs/5_MouseGestures/Pattern19_MouseJailbreak.md

    then call `.preventDefault()` on the extra `mousedown` event and simply continue the EventSequence.
    This approach require extra attention being made in the secondary `mouseup` event trigger function to ensure that the fingers-on-buttons conditions for ending the EventSequence is met.
-   (This also applies to any and the second `mousemove` ) to ensure that not

 A good way to modularize this functionality is to make *two* event trigger functions: one initial event trigger function that listens while the EventSequence is inactive, and